pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 The customer is allowed to specify how much (s)he is willing to spend in total.
 ***Example:***
 The customer subscribed to a top up billing model which will charge him 10$ for purchasing 100 Credits.
-The customer spends 75 Credits and the business can charge the customer $7.50 for topping up to 75 Credits.
+The customer spends 75 Credits and the business can automatically charge the customer $7.50 to top up the 75 Credits.

 The customer specifies that the maximum amount that (s)he is willing to spend in total in this top up billing model is 100$.